ShahSayem/Cipher-Encryption-Decryption-Tool/README.md

 streamlit run cipher_tool.py
 ```

-### 🧑‍💻 Using the UI:
+### 🧑‍💻 From the UI:

-1. Select your cipher (Vernam, Rail Fence, Caesar) from sidebar
+1. Choose a cipher from the sidebar
-2. Choose **Encrypt** or **Decrypt**
+2. Select Encrypt or Decrypt
-3. Enter the required input
+3. Provide plaintext/ciphertext and optional key or settings
-4. View encrypted/decrypted result
+4. Press the action button
-5. Copy output easily with Streamlit's built-in copy functionality
+5. See the result and copy from the output box

 ---